 We made sure we compared branded items in the free-from aisle with the most similar branded items elsewhere where possible, and supermarket free-from own brands with the most similar supermarket own brands in another aisle on the same day to make it a fair comparison.
 Often, we even found products labelled as ‘free-from’ hidden in another aisle.
 Where not labelled gluten-free, we checked labels to ensure they did not contain gluten.

-MSE Update Tue 25 Jul: It’s worth noting we first published this blog in May 2017, so the prices in the table may now be inaccurate, but the principle of cheaper versions of the same product in different aisles still stands.
+MSE Update Tue 19 Jun 2018: It’s worth noting we first published this blog in May 2017, so some of the prices in the table may now be inaccurate, but the principle of cheaper versions of the same product in different aisles still stands.

 The table below has the full results…

 |Porridge (Asda)||£2.99 for 350g of Quaker Oats – labelled gluten-free||£2.45 for 350g of Moma – labelled gluten-free|

 |Brown sauce (Tesco)||£1 for 450g (22p per 100g) – labelled gluten-free||89p for 480g (19p per 100g) – no gluten listed|

 |Nairns oatcakes (Asda)||£1.50 for 213g (70p per 100g) – labelled wheat-free||79p for 291g (27p per 100g) labelled wheat-free|

 |Sweet chilli sauce (Sainsbury’s)||£2.50 for 220ml (£1.14 per 100ml) for Sweet Mandarin – labelled gluten-free||£2 for 380ml (53p per 100ml) for Blue Dragon – labelled gluten-free|